Passive Thermal Computing Infrastructure

 Compute-as-a-Service

-Deploy Submera units in the Blue River corridor and rent GPU compute time to enterprise AI teams, researchers, and inference providers.
-Because our cooling costs nothing to run, our operating expenses are a fraction of traditional data centers, allowing us to offer competitive pricing while maintaining strong margins.
+Submera operates the deployed units directly and rents GPU compute time to enterprise AI teams, researchers, and inference providers.
+Because our cooling costs nothing to run, operating expenses are a fraction of traditional data centers, letting us offer competitive pricing while keeping strong margins.
+Compute revenue funds the next deployment, which funds the one after.

 • Rent GPU compute time to enterprise AI teams, researchers, and inference providers